grantmcwilliams/PlexForBoxee/README.md

 plexforboxee - A Plex Client for Boxee
 ================================
-Originally created by Mike McMullin (xmcnuggetx)  and currently being developed by Grant McWilliams https://github.com/grantmcwilliams
+Originally created by Mike McMullin (xmcnuggetx)  and currently being developed by Grant McWilliams and Hamish McNeish.

 ---

-The code is not complete - but the core functionality (browsing videos and streaming) works.
-As of February 23, 2014 the app is installable from the plexforboxee custom app repository outlined below.
+Version 1.10 of the app is installable from the plexforboxee custom app repository outlined below.
+Version 1.11 needs to be manually installed due to Boxee's app signing site being broken.

 TODO
 * Add playing videos from Queue